openconfig/reference/rpc/gnmi/gnmi-specification.md

 Where a node within the subscribed paths has been removed, the `delete` field of the `Notification` message MUST have the path of the node that has been removed appended to it.

+Explicit deletion is always required to signify the removal of a leaf that is no longer present on a target device regardless of subscription mode.
+Otherwise, the existence could be ambiguous and indistinguishable from other types of faults.
+Additionally, deletes are not required to be per-leaf and can be at an intermediate branch that applies to a multitude of leaves, e.g. when removing a logical interface in a configuration, deletes could be issued at container level branches that apply to that interface, rather than all the individual leaves.

 To replace the contents of an entire node within the tree, the target populates the `delete` field with the path of the node being removed, along with the new